 Spring Mountain State Park is located 30 miles west of Las Vegas.
 This historic ranch was a stopover for travelers on the Mormon and Spanish trails.
 Once owned by industrialist Howard Hughes, radio personalities Lum and Abner and German munitions heiress Vera Krupp, the Spring Mountain State Park is today the site of seasonal outdoor theater and concerts.
 The park is open year-round.

-Valley of Fire State Park is only 55 miles northwest of Las Vegas and comprises scenic landscapes, hidden canyons and unique red rock formations.
+Valley of Fire is located 55 miles northwest of Las Vegas and comprises scenic landscapes, hidden canyons and unique red rock formations.
 Petroglyphs and remains of ancient Native American civilizations can be viewed here and a Nevada Park Service visitor’s center provides tourist information.
 The park is open to the public year-round and tours are available.